akkefa/ml-notes/docs/probability/what_is_probability.md

 the number of permutations when ordering A,B and C is 3!

 > 3 ⋅ 2 ⋅ 1 = 6

+Another example, In how many ways can 7 different books be arranged on a shelf?

+We could use the Multiplication Principle to solve this problem.
+We have seven positions that we can fill with seven books.
+There are 7 possible books for the first position, 6 possible books for the second position, five possible books for the third position, and so on.
+The Multiplication Principle tells us therefore that the books can be arranged in:

+$$ 7 ⋅ 6 ⋅ 5 ⋅ 4 ⋅ 3 ⋅ 2 ⋅ 1 = 5040 $$

+Alternatively, we can use the simple rule for counting permutations.
+P = 7! = 5040

 ##### Python Solution